Home Care after Lumbar/Caudal Epidural Steroid Injection

 There may be a time after the local anesthetic wears off that you feel like you have more pain.
 This is called a pain flare.
 If this happens

-Sometimes, some patients have had facial and neck flushing, anxiety or nervousness, and mood swings with the use of steroids.
+Sometimes, patients experience facial and neck flushing, anxiety, nervousness, mood swings, and difficulty sleeping with the use of steroids.
 These symptoms most often occur within the first 24-48 hours and do not require any treatment.
-They should go away on their own within one week.
+They should go away on their own within 1 week.